 You may not realize it yet, but up until this point in the lesson, but we’ve been making use of an important skill called the Constant Strumming Technique.
 Looking back at strumming pattern two, you had a strict alternating pattern so you were constantly strumming.
 We’re going to continue the constant strumming pattern, but just leave some of the notes out.

-Looking at the first ‘and’ on the graphic, you’ll notice there is no symbol above it.
+Looking at the first ‘&’ on the graphic, you’ll notice there is no symbol above it.
 This would be played as an upstroke if you were playing with a regular alternating pattern, but this time there’s no strum there.
 Come back up on the ‘and’, but don’t dig into the strings at all.
 Keep the upward motion going even though you’re not digging into the strings.

 When you’re first learning strumming patterns like this, it’s important to count out loud as you play so you can keep track of where you are.
 Sometimes it can help to exaggerate the motions to help keep track as well.
-In the video, you can see me play this pattern with a metronome.

 Work on this pattern, and stay relaxed.
 Remember to stay loose and work on keeping a constant motion with your strumming hand as you play.
 Remember that your upstrokes don’t have to go through all six strings either.

 The last strumming pattern is a bit more complex than the other patterns, and it uses the Constant Strumming Technique as well.
 In this pattern, you can see that the rest is on the third beat, and it’s a downstroke this time.
 As you play this pattern, leave out the downstroke on beat three, but continue to make the downward motion.
-The rest of your strumming is regular alternating downstroke and upstrokes using eighth notes.
+The rest of your strumming is regular alternating downstrokes and upstrokes using eighth notes.

 As you work on this pattern, remember to keep your strumming arm going and leave out the downstroke on beat three.
-You can check out my example of this pattern in the video.

 As a newer guitar player, you’ll probably want to find a good balance between holding on to the pick tightly enough so it doesn’t fly out of your hands and holding on to it loosely enough that you don’t tense up.

-You’ve now got five basic strumming patterns to use.
+Applying The Strumming Patterns: You’ve now got five basic strumming patterns to use.
 It may take you a while to get them down perfectly, but once you can play these patterns and understand the Constant Strumming Technique, you’ll be closer to being able to pick out the strumming patterns in your favorite songs.
 You’ll also be able to start making up your own strumming patterns.

 If you want to dress these strumming patterns up, you can put in accents, muted strums, or even take out notes using the Constant Strumming Technique.
-When you practice, make you sure you play along with a metronome, or better yet, a jam track.
+When you practice, make sure you play along with a metronome, or better yet, a jam track.
 It is always helpful to apply what you’re working on to real music.